ThomasMBury/charlie-bury-website/content/en/prose/_index.md

 <br>

 ### The Short Story Folio
-A curated archive of additional short fiction.
+A curated archive of short fiction.
 All stories are available to read and download as typeset PDFs.

 *   **She's Not The One, Neither Is She** — *A wry exploration of modern dating where an awkward young bachelor realises the greatest romance of his life is simply settling for himself.* <a href="/prose/Shes-Not-The-One-Neither-Is-She-Short-Story-Charlie-Bury.pdf" target="_blank" rel="noopener noreferrer">**Read**</a>